-While these programs aren’t the same, first-time home buyers could potentially qualify for both!
-Qualifying for both could add up to a total of $40,000 in cash and tax credits.
+While the First-Time Homebuyer Act and the Downpayment Toward Equity Act work differently, if passed, first-time home buyers could potentially qualify for both of them, adding up to a total of $40,000 in cash and tax credits.

-The First-Time Homebuyer Act hasn’t been brought up for a vote yet, but you should check out existing local and state-wide programs that offer first-time home buyer grants and tax credits.
+Congress hasn’t passed the First-Time Homebuyer Act.
+But aspiring homeowners have lots of existing local and state-wide programs to choose from that offer first-time home buyer grants and tax credits.

-Many states offer zero-interest loans or grants to help with down payments or other related home purchasing costs.
-Doing some research into your state’s programs could save you thousands of dollars, so it’s worth starting now.
+Many states offer 0% interest loans or grants to help with down payments or other related home purchasing costs.
+Some research into your state’s programs could save you thousands of dollars, so it’s worth starting now.

 There is no shortage of assistance for first-time home buyers.

-- The Department of Housing and Urban Development (HUD) offers a variety of grant and loan options.
+- The Department of Housing and Urban Development offers a host of grant and loan options.

 - The Federal Housing Administration (FHA), Department of Veterans Affairs (VA), Fannie Mae and Freddie Mac offer low and 0% down payment loan programs.

-When it comes to finding cash, grants or tax credits to buy your first home, seek, and if ye qualify, ye shall find.
-Do your research and take all the paths that can guide you to the front steps of your first home.
+When it comes to finding cash, grants or tax credits to buy your first home, seek – and if ye qualify – ye shall find.
+Do your research and stay on the paths that can help guide you to the front steps of your first home.